 A blonde bob haircut is a juxtaposition of structure and movement.
 “I used scissors to create a clean perimeter and a razor for soft, textured layers,” says Jachman.

-Now, in your 50s, your hair goal must be something that appears iconic.
-Choose a gorgeous thick, straight long bob for your next revamp.
-Opt for a long hairstyle that goes beyond shoulders to show off your bronde’s dimension even better.
+Now, in your 50s, your hair goal must appear iconic.
+Choose a gorgeous, thick, straight long bob for your next revamp.
+Opt for a long hairstyle beyond the shoulders to show off your bronde’s dimension even better.
 A dark root is a great choice to achieve a low-maintenance result.

-Discuss with your stylist how a hairstyle for women over 50 is able to be customized to your long hair texture and daily styling routine.
-“Whether to make the angle of the bob cut more or less drastic completely depends on how often you are wanting to keep up with the cut.
+Discuss with your stylist how a hairstyle for women over 50 can be customized to your long hair texture and daily styling routine.
+“Whether to make the angle of the bob cut more or less drastic completely depends on how often you want to keep up with the cut.
 For styling, it is great!
 A smooth style or beach waves will work perfectly with a straight bob haircut,” explains Rivas.

-An a-line cut is a very lived-in style, so the texture and styling are everything.
+An A-line cut is very lived-in, so the texture and styling are everything.
 It was created by Emily Cornell, a hairstylist in Greensburg, PA.
-“The hair is mainly cut dry to really shape out the shattered pieces and personalize it.
+“The hair is mainly cut dry to shape and personalize the shattered pieces.
 Textured cuts for thick hair have the versatility of wearing it straight or with flat iron curls (as shown),” she explains.

 To achieve the style, Emily suggests you try Evo MacGyver Mousse at your roots for volume.
 “Eufora Pure Polish is a lightweight gloss that adds shine.
 When the hair is dry, use Eufora Full Effect to add a ton of volume and texture to those fun pieces.
-It has silica in it, so it won’t leave the hair tacky and can still break down,” she adds.
+It has silica, so it won’t leave the hair tacky and can still break down,” she adds.

 Long hairstyles are easy to maintain.
 It’s versatile, meaning you can wear it straight, curly, or with movement.
-It’s better suited for older women who will be able to spend a bit of time styling their layered cut.
+It’s better suited for older women who can spend some time styling their layered cut.
 You will need at least one styling product to maintain a long layered cut with bangs.
 When blow-drying at home, you can turn your head upside down for added volume at the roots.
-Use hot rollers or simply add product, scrunch, and air dry your long locks.
+Use hot rollers, add product, scrunch, and air dry your long locks.

-Long thick hair with a side part can be significantly more manageable than thick hair with a middle part.
-By offsetting the balance by using a side part, thick-haired women can avoid the dreaded triangle shape that happens with long thick hair.
-With so much density, thick hair can tend to just fluff out rather than keep a style, utilizing a side part creates volume that doesn’t overtake the face.
+Long, thick hair with a side part can be significantly more manageable than with a middle part.
+By offsetting the balance using a side part, thick-haired women can avoid the dreaded triangle shape that happens with long, dense manes.
+With so much density, hair can fluff out rather than keep a style, so utilizing a side part creates a volume that doesn’t overtake the face.